 The lab key license is good for a lifetime, but only with one installation on one computer.
 Should you switch computers, a new license must be purchased for an additional fee of $150.00.

-Yes, you will be prepared you’ll be prepared to sit for either the 200-125 CCNA version 3.0 exam or the 100-105 ICND1 and 200-105 ICND2 version 3.0 exams and you will receive an exam voucher for 200-125 CCNA exam after successful completion of the program and financial obligation.
+Yes, this training course prepares you to sit for either the 200-125 CCNA version 3.0 exam or the 100-105 ICND1 and 200-105 ICND2 version 3.0 exams.
+You will receive an exam voucher for the 200-125 CCNA exam after successful completion of the course and your financial obligation.